dpb1/dpb1.github.com/source/_posts/2018-05-10-timezone-math-with-a-grid-tzgrid.markdown

-Basically, if you can map where the person lives to their IANA zone name, you know what "time" people that live in that area think it is **now**, or even at some point in the past 100 years or so (timezones weren't really formalized until trains let us travel across distances so quickly, and on schedules, that it mattered to know).
+Basically, if you can map where the person lives to their IANA zone name, you know what "time" people that live in that area think it is **now**, or even at some point in the past 100 years or so (timezones weren't really put into widespread use until trains let us travel across distances so quickly, and on schedules, that it mattered to know; before that people just went by the local solar time in their city).

 So what's the problem?
 Maybe you don't have this problem, but for me, timezone math is hard.
 It's simple addition and subtraction, why should